 Many men live a lifetime and never know they must ask for admission to the worlds oldest, most purposeful and greatest fraternity.
 They do not realize that they will not be invited.
 They must come in of their own free will and accord, without persuasion.
 They must ask a Mason for a petition.
 The prescribed requirements for membership in Tennessee are: being a man, at least 18 years of age, having a belief in a Supreme Being and in the immortality of the soul, being capable of reading and writing, being of good moral character, having been a resident of Tennessee for at least one year preceding the presentation of his petition, and being recommended by two Master Mason members of the Lodge to which he desires to apply plus, two references who may or may not be Masons.
-A Multi State Background Check will be mandatory as of January 1, 2016.
+A Multi State Background Check is mandatory.

 Visiting a lodge in person makes a great first impression.
 If you know of a lodge in your area usually they will have a sign stating the meeting day and time.

-All Tennesse F&AM Lodge listings which include County, City, Stated Meeting Date(s) and contact information can be found HERE!
+All Tennessee F&AM Lodge listings which include County, City, Stated Meeting Date(s) and contact information can be found HERE!

 Having expressed a desire to become a Freemason, we presume you are willing to consider thoroughly the step you propose to take.

 The exact nature of our Institution being unknown to you, we deem it advisable that you should be informed on certain points, the knowledge of which may affect your decision to apply for membership.

 Freemasonry interferes neither with religion nor politics, but has for its foundation the great basic principles of the Fatherhood of God and the Brotherhood of Man.
 No Atheist can be a Freemason.